 Of course, safety and helmet awareness are of utmost importance, but injury can still happen.
 Luckily, we have seen people get better by using the NeurOptimal neurofeedback system, especially if they engage in brain training shortly after the accident.
 Clients have reported feeling less dizzy, able to get back to work/school faster, greater ability to engage in more activity, and overall feelings of being more balanced, less anxious and "more like themselves."

 Suffering from a concussion or Brain Injury?
-Schedule a neurofeedback NYC session in New York at reduced cost!
+Schedule a neurofeedback NYC session!

-For the month of November, NYC Neurofeedback Trainer Heather will be offering discounted sessions at $75 for the first session to try Neurofeedback for anyone with a concussion or head injury who would like to support their TBI recovery (on-going sessions are priced at $125/session.)
-Contact Heather here for more information to get started.
+Certified Neurofeedback Trainer and Coach Heather sees clients during weekdays.
+For anyone with a concussion or head injury who would like to support their TBI recovery, contact Heather here for a free consultation to learn more on how to get started.